Chapter 04 / Use Cases

 How much do winter tires actually help?+

-The data from the AAA 2021 study and independent testing by TireRack and Consumer Reports is consistent: winter tires reduce stopping distance on snow by 25 to 40 percent versus all-season tires on the same vehicle.
+Independent testing by Tire Rack and Consumer Reports is consistent, and AAA cites it directly: winter tires reduce stopping distance on snow by roughly 25 to 35 percent versus all-season tires on the same vehicle.
 On ice, the improvement can be even larger because winter tire compound stays pliable below 45 degrees Fahrenheit, creating actual molecular adhesion with the road surface.
 All-season tires, including all-weather tires without the Three-Peak Mountain Snowflake symbol, lose significant grip in cold temperatures before any precipitation falls.

 Can I use AWD to avoid buying winter tires?+